Try our bridging calculator

-Try our easy to use Bridging Loan calculator and get instant detailed quotes showing interest, charges and other costs associated with taking out a Bridging Loan.
+Try our easy to use calculator and get instant detailed quotes showing interest, charges and other costs associated with taking out your loan.

-There are no exit fees and your commitment fee is also returned when your loan is drawn down.
+There are no exit fees and we return your commitment fee when your loan is drawn down.

 For full details of our products and rates, please see our rate table.